Calistril 18, 4713 (Ordu-Aganhei, late night)

 The slow approach was killing me so I turned over the cards in the last column, representing the future, in rapid succession.

 “I think it’s telling you that your future requires you to continue in this role.
-You must navigate the politics of this place, with some peril if you slip or falter.”
+You must navigate the politics of this place, and there’s some peril if you slip or falter.”

 I still didn’t say anything.
 I just sat there and stared.
 Koya added, “I’m sorry, child, this is a heavy burden to place on you.